Yorzaren/font-authentication/README.md

 I export mine as a `.ttf` file.

 ## Run the Demo
-By default, there's some included example files which can display the proof-of-concept working.
+By default, there's some included example files which can display the proof of concept working.

 Start the site on the localhost by using the following command: